Army Pfc. Marvin E. Dickson, killed during World War II, was accounted for on Sept. 27, 2018.

 In November, 1944, Dickson was a member of Headquarters Company, 1st Battalion, 110th Infantry Regiment, 28th Infantry Division.
 He was tasked with facilitating communication among various battle elements by laying telephone wire between headquarters and outposts in the Hürtgen Forest in Germany.
-Dickson was reportedly killed in the early morning hours of Nov.
-13, 1944, when he and other Soldiers moved to the front lines to reestablish broken telephone communications.
+Dickson was allegedly killed in the early morning hours of Nov.
+13, 1944, when he and other Soldiers moved to the front lines to reestablish broken telephone lines.
 According to witnesses, one man was killed and three were wounded.
 However, surviving members could not confirm Dickson’s death, nor provide the exact location to where he was killed.
 He was subsequently listed as missing in action.
 In Nov.
 14, 1945, his status was amended to killed in action.

 DPAA is grateful the American Battle Monuments Commission for their partnership in this mission.

 Interment services are pending; more details will be released 7-10 days prior to scheduled funeral services.

 Dickson’s name is recorded on the Tablets of the Missing at the Netherlands American Cemetery, an American Battle Monuments Commission site in Margraten, Netherlands, along with the other MIAs from WWII.
 Although interred as an Unknown, Dickson’s grave was meticulously cared for by ABMC for 70 years.
 A rosette will be placed next to his name to indicate he has been accounted for.

 For more information about DPAA, visit www.dpaa.mil, find us on social media at www.facebook.com/dodpaa, or call 703-699-1420/1169.